JerryI/wljs-docs/docs/frontend/Cell types/Slides.md

 ## WLX
 Slides integrates some features of [WLX](frontend/Cell%20types/WLX.md) cell types similar to [Markdown](frontend/Cell%20types/Markdown.md) cells.
 Please see [Slides](frontend/Advanced/Slides/Slides.md) tutorial for more information on how to use its power.

+## Export
+Slides with no dynamics involved can be exported using [HTML](frontend/Export/HTML.md) exporter.

 ## Autoupload images
 ### Drop a file